daberrios9/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/MYhhVf2.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In this example we are setting the priority level of the ticket.
 The priority has been set to Emergency since we are dealing with an issue that can effect an entire portion of the business.
-We have changed the SLA plan and assigned the ticket to a top level technician.
+We have changed the SLA plan and assigned the ticket to a top level technician, Jane Doe, in order for her to resolve the issue as quickly and effectively as possible.
 Depending on the ticketing system used, customers may set their own SLAs.
 </p>
 <br />
 <p>